neiljethani/neiljethani.github.io/_projects/1_project.markdown

 </div>
 <div class="caption">
 </div>
-EVAL-X works by training a new evaluation model to approximate the true probabilty of the target given any subset of features in the input.
+EVAL-X works by training a new evaluation model to approximate the true probability of the target given any subset of features in the input.
 EVAL-X adopts a simple training procedure to learn this model by randomly selecting features during training.
 This procedure exposes the model to the same masking artifacts it will encounter during test time and ensures that the model cannot learn encodings.

 ## REAL-X, Let us Explain!

 Given that EVAL-X is robust to encodings and out-of-distribution artifacts, you might be wondering... is there a way use this approach to create a new AEM?
-Accordingly, we recently introduced REAL-X a novel AEM!
+Accordingly, we recently introduced REAL-X, a novel AEM!
 Lets look at how REAL-X works. (more de-ja-vu)
 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">